Pingu at the Wedding Party: Plot

-On the day of the wedding everything is ready, Pingu's family was getting ready and Grandpa put a small box in his pocket before he went.
-The whole family was in the snowmobile, they heard Grandpa on a hill in skis about to go down.
+On the day of the wedding everything is ready, Pingu's family was getting ready and Grandfather put a small box in his pocket before he went.
+The whole family was in the snowmobile, they heard Grandfather on a hill in skis about to go down.
 He slid down and accidentally slipped, causing him to fall and break his leg.
-The whole family rushed as Grandpa was groaning in pain.
-Then they were all at the hospital, where Grandpa's foot is thankfully in a cast, but he must be in a wheelchair for the whole wedding because of his foot.
+The whole family rushed as Grandfather was groaning in pain.
+Then they were all at the hospital, where Grandfather's broken leg is thankfully in a cast, but he must be in a wheelchair for the whole wedding because of his leg.
 The guests who have arrived are chatting at the wedding.
 Father and Grandfather chat to some of the other guests, and Mother and Pinga go to coo over an egg in a cradle being looked after by its mother.
 Pingu spots Robby, who is there as photographer and is polishing the camera, which is on a tripod.
 Robby taps the camera and the tripod collapses, which makes Pingu laugh.
-Pingu is looking at some flowers when he's called over by one of the green penguin family.
-She introduces Pingu to her son, who is about Pingu's age.
-The son greets Pingu by making rude noises, swaying from side to side, slapping Pingu on the back and shaking hands.
+Pingu is looking at some flowers when he is called over by one of the green penguin family.
+She introduces Pingu to her son, Pingj who is about Pingu's age.
+Pingj greets Pingu by making rude noises, swaying from side to side, slapping Pingu on the back and shaking hands.

 As it nears the time of the wedding they all go to anxiously look out for the groom, who hasn't yet arrived.
 The minister keeps looking at his watch.
 Then crying distracts them; the egg has hatched, and they all go to look at the baby.
-Meanwhile, Pingu is called over by Pongi's son, and they go and look at the cake.
-The green penguin and Pingu both naughtily sample the cake, and Pingu patches it up so it's not so obvious what has happened to it.
+Meanwhile, Pingu is called over by Pingj, and they go and look at the cake.
+Pingj and Pingu both naughtily sample the cake, and Pingu patches it up so it is not so obvious what has happened to it.
 Then the bride spots the groom and the others turn to look.
 The groom is momentarily distracted when his tie covers his eyes, causing him to crash into a block of ice, which sends him and the bouquet flying.
 He ends up sitting on the ice next to the bride, who catches the bouquet as it bounces off his head.
 Later they open the dented Roomba, which goes haywire by sucking up the bride's bouquet, and the groom attacks it with a stick.
 The Roomba spins its antennae like a helicopter and takes a little flight.
 It nearly hits Pingu's father, who drops the remote control, causing it to drop down to earth and break.
-Pingu takes the blame, and the green penguin's son comes and collects the sucked-up bouquet and drops it on the ground.
+Pingu takes the blame, and Pingj comes and collects the sucked-up bouquet and drops it on the ground.
 Then he fixes the Roomba and it functions like normal.
 Everyone is now pleased.